 Dmitriy G.

-Dmitriy G. almost 6 years ago
+Dmitriy G. over 6 years ago

 Hi, Dharmesh!
 Thanks for your question.
 There is no need to write a separate user story or scenario to capture field validations.
 That could be captured in acceptance criteria.
 Let's say that you have some user story where in some scenario you need to fill in some form and that form consists of a set of fields.
 You can simply create a table where you can describe requirements to each of these fields and link that table to your scenario.
 So for each field you need to know the next parameters: - label (defines a label for an <input> element), - description, - type (HTML input type, for example, input type="text", input type =”number” etc), - validation (where you can indicate if it's required or optional, specify validation rules, for example, for input type=”number” that could be minimum value allowed, - maximum value allowed, default value etc), - error messages (here you can indicate what error message should be shown when validation fails, for example for input type=”email” that could be: “Email can't be blank” if input is empty, “The value is not a valid email address” if entered value failed regexp validation etc).
 That's easy to create and support, efficient, informative enough and will not increase specification too much.
 As the result, based on such specification, a QA specialist creates positive and negative test cases covering that scenario.
 Regards